 Purchasers and/or entities that made a specific financial contribution for the use of Airwave Services from 1 January 2020, could benefit from a collective claim against certain Motorola entities.

-The Proposed Collective Proceedings are for the period commencing 1 January 2020 and ending on 31 July 2023.
+The Collective Proceedings are for the period commencing 1 January 2020 and ending on 31 July 2023.

 The claim is being brought in the UK’s Competition Appeal Tribunal (also known as the “CAT”) which is a specialist court based in London.
 The CAT hears and decides cases involving competition issues and has expertise in law, economics, business and accountancy.
 The CAT publishes its Rules and Guidance, together with information about what it does, on its website: www.catribunal.org.uk.
 This claim's specific case page on the CAT website can be accessed here